crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 	`docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - push the new version 2
 	`cf ic group create --name $APPNAME-GRP2 -p 80 --desired 1 registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - create a new group for your version2

 ## Task 3: Deploy your Application

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it using Active Deploy.
-You can do this using the Active Deploy **CLI** commands, or you can do this using the Active Deploy **Dashboard GUI** (same exact operation).
+We will show you the Active Deploy **CLI** commands, but you can also do this with the Active Deploy **Dashboard GUI**.

 During the deploy, Active Deploy will:
  * Route traffic to `APPNAME2` and start ramping up instances of `APPNAME2` (the Ramp-up Phase).
  * Turn off the route to `APPNAME` once the number of instances of `APPNAME2` is the same as for `APPNAME` (the Test Phase).
  * Finally, reduce the number of instances of `APPNAME` to 1 (the Ramp-down Phase).

  1. Use the create command to create a new deployment

-	`cf active-deploy-create $APPNAME-GRP $APPNAME-GRP2 --label "$UNIQNAME Update" --rampup 5m --test 5m --rampdown 2m`
+	`cf active-deploy-create $APPNAME-GRP $APPNAME-GRP2 --label "$UNIQNAME Update" --rampup 5m --test 5m --rampdown 2m` - will do the deploy - you can modify the 3 phase times as you like
-	`cf active-deploy-list`
-	`cf active-deploy-show -l "$UNIQNAME Update"`
+	`cf active-deploy-list` - will list the curretn deployments `cf active-deploy-show -l "$UNIQNAME Update"` - will show you information about your deployment

 ## Task 4: Watch and validate the deployment

 Now that the deployment is created, it will take the total time of your specificed phase times to execute.
-The really interesting part is the first part, where you get traffic from both versions of your application as the service adjusts instances on the same URL route - this allows users to never lose functionality of the application as it is updated.
+The really interesting part is the first part, where you get traffic from both versions of your application as the service adjusts traffic on the same URL route - this allows users to never lose functionality of the application as it is updated.
 Here is what you will see:

 When the phase is _rampup_:
   * `cf apps` should show both that `APPNAME` and `APPNAME2` are assigned the same route.